Parent Action Plan: 9th Grade

 - Make a plan to check in regularly about schoolwork.
 If you keep up with your child's tests, papers and homework assignments, you can celebrate successes and head off problems as a team.
 Get homework tips for your child.

 - Talk about extracurricular activities.
 Getting involved in clubs and other groups is a great way for your child to identify interests and feel more engaged in school.
 Read more about the benefits of extracurriculars.

 - Start thinking about financial aid.
 It’s not too early to look into types of aid that could help you cover college costs.
-Start by reading 7 Things You Need to Know About Financial Aid.
+Start by learning how financial aid works.

 - Discuss next year’s classes.
 Make sure your child is challenging him- or herself — and taking the courses college admission officers expect to see.
 Learn more about the high school classes that colleges look for.

 - Help your child start a college list.
 Visit College Search Step-by-Step together to get tips on starting a college search and figuring out what matters most to your child when choosing a college.